ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Before the client can upload its report to the leader, it must know the public key of each of the aggregators.
-These are retrieved from each aggregator by sending a request to `[aggregator]/hpke_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
+These are retrieved from each aggregator by sending a request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters, and `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
+If the aggregator does not recognize the task ID, then it responds with HTTP error status 404 Not Found and an error of type `unrecognizedTask`.
 The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value:

+[TODO: Allow aggregators to return HTTP 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]

 ~~~
 struct {